 - Make pie dough, and roll out and put in the pie dish.
-I'm using a deep dish pie plate.
+I'm using a deep-dish pie plate.
+Set aside.

 - Peel apples, then slice them thin and put them into a large mixing bowl.

-- Melt the coconut oil (or buttein a small saucepan and stir into the apples.
+- Melt the coconut oil (or butter in a small saucepan then stir into the apples.)

-- Mix in the flour, and the spices, and set aside.
+- Mix in the flour, and the spices, and sugar, and set aside.

 - In a separate mixing bowl make the topping.